sahandha/eif/README.md

 ### v2.0.2
 #### 2019-NOV-14
 - Convert code into C++ with using cython.
-Much faster and efficient forest generation and scoring procedures
+- Much [faster](Notebooks/comparison_py_cxx.ipynb) and efficient forest generation and scoring procedures.
+- Previous implementation renamed, use `import eif_old` to use old version

 ### v1.0.2
 #### 2018-OCT-01